rweng/jquery-datatables-rails/Readme.md

 * Scroller
 * TableTools

-To add an extra into your application, include it like follow:
+To add an extra into your application, add its JS file to `application.js` using the following pattern:

     //= require dataTables/extras/[ExtraName]

+Additionally, you may need to add any associated CSS files.
+For instance the TableTools extra requires you to add the following two lines to your `application.css` file:

+    *= require dataTables/extras/TableTools
+    *= require dataTables/extras/TableTools_JUI

 Make sure to also add it's initialization as described on [datatables extras' site][datatables_extras]

 [assets]: https://github.com/rweng/jquery-datatables-rails/tree/master/vendor/assets/javascripts/dataTables